hdShang/arxiv-daily/docs/cs-RO/2025-12-04/papers/251204446v1-vision-language-action-models-for-selective-robotic-disassembly-a-ca.md

 ---
 layout: default
-title: Vision-Language-Action Models for Selective Robotic Disassembly: A Case Study on Critical Component Extraction from Desktops
+title: "Vision-Language-Action Models for Selective Robotic Disassembly: A Case Study on Critical Component Extraction from Desktops"
 ---

 # Vision-Language-Action Models for Selective Robotic Disassembly: A Case Study on Critical Component Extraction from Desktops